flyntwp/flynt-docs/content/resources/faq.md

 ## What's Rupture?

 Rupture is a simple utility for working with media queries in stylus.
-It takes advantage of Stylus block mixins to provide a series of useful helpers that make using breakpoints clean and intuitive.
+It takes advantage of Stylus block mixin's to provide a series of useful helpers that make using breakpoints clean and intuitive.
 [You can read more on their official website](http://jescalan.github.io/rupture/).

 Of course, as with everything else - you do not have to use this, but we strongly recommend it!